pablobm/dot-files/README.md

 ## Vim

+For neovim-remote:

+    $ pip3 install --upgrade neovim-remote

-Using git submodules for Vundle.
+Using git submodules for packages.
 After linking `.vim/` and `.vimrc` Do:

     $ git submodule init
     $ git submodule update

-Then start vim and run `:PluginInstall`.
+Then start vim and run `:PackUpdate`.
 Exit, re-enter and it should not complain about the color scheme or anything else anymore.

 ## Sublime Text 3